Samantha McPherson is a Vegan Warrior. Her admiration, her dedication, and her devotion to veganism proves it.

 Samantha seeks inspiration from vegan idols Anita Krajnc and Jo-Anne McArthur.

-Founder of Toronto Pig Save, Anita was charged with criminal mischief and interference of property in September 2015 for giving water to pigs who were on route to a slaughter house.
+Founder of the Toronto Pig Save, Anita was charged with criminal mischief and interference of property in September 2015 for giving water to pigs who were on route to a slaughter house.
 Anita’s boundless activism inspired Samantha to join The Save Movement, to which she has become a devoted member of.

 Jo-Anne’s approach to documenting animals on route to slaughterhouses and animals in zoos struck a chord with Samantha, who also takes photos of animals she bares witness to during her participation with The Save Movement.